Franklin's lost expedition: Early searches

 Many joined the search.
-In 1850, 11 British and two American ships cruised the Canadian Arctic, including Breadalbane and her sister ship HMS Phoenix.
+In 1850, eleven British and two American ships cruised the Canadian Arctic, including the Breadalbane and her sister ship HMS Phoenix.
 Several converged off the east coast of Beechey Island, where the first relics of the expedition were found, including remnants of a winter camp from 1845 to 1846.
-Robert Goodsir, surgeon on the brig Lady Franklin, found the graves of John Torrington, John Hartnell, and William Braine.
+Robert Goodsir, surgeon on the brig Lady Franklin, found the graves of John Torrington, John Hartnell and William Braine.
 No messages from the Franklin expedition were found at this site.

 In the spring of 1851, passengers and crew aboard several ships observed a huge iceberg off Newfoundland, which bore two vessels, one upright and one on its beam ends.
 The ships were not examined closely.
 It was suggested at the time that the ships could have been Erebus and Terror but it is now known that they were not; it is likely that they were abandoned whaling ships.

 In 1852 Edward Belcher was given command of the government Arctic expedition in search of Franklin.
-It was unsuccessful; Belcher's inability to render himself popular with his subordinates was peculiarly unfortunate in an Arctic voyage and he was not wholly suited to command vessels among ice.
+It was unsuccessful; Belcher's inability to render himself popular with his subordinates was peculiarly unfortunate on an Arctic voyage and he was not wholly suited to commanding vessels among ice.
 Four of the five ships (HMS Resolute, Pioneer, Assistance and Intrepid) were abandoned in pack ice, for which Belcher was court-martialled but acquitted.

-One of those ships, HMS Resolute, was later recovered intact by an American whaler and returned to the United Kingdom.
-Timbers from the ship were later used to manufacture three desks, one of which, the Resolute desk, was presented by Queen Victoria to the US President, Rutherford B. Hayes; it has often been chosen by presidents for use in the Oval Office in the White House.
+One of these ships, HMS Resolute, was eventually recovered intact by an American whaler and returned to the United Kingdom.
+Timbers from the ship were later used to manufacture three desks, one of which, the Resolute desk, was presented by Queen Victoria to US President Rutherford B. Hayes; it has often been chosen by presidents for use in the Oval Office in the White House.